9087/Unity.ProceduralPlant/README.md

 2. Create an empty GameObject.

 3. Add the `Plant` component to the empty GameObject.
-(The MeshFilter and MeshRenderer will be automatically required.)

-4. Set an available material (e.g. `Default-Material`) to the MeshRenderer.
+4. Set available materials (e.g. `Default-Material`).

 5. Click the `Templates` button to select a default "plant", or try adjusting properties on the `Plant` to create various types of plants!